hedongyan/awesome-causality-identification/README.md

 The understanding of CEE of line 6 of ID algorithm is wrong.
 It confused the fixed value v and variable V. And I got a wrong result after I run the program.

 3. Dowhy.
-I did not find complete ID and IDC algorithm in their source code after searching.
+I did not find complete ID and IDC algorithm in their source code after searching in their source code.

 4. Ananke.
 They use Use fixing operation in nest forms and do not give final expression.